rekha-balan/azure-docs-test2-pr.nl-NL/articles/connectors/connectors-create-api-oracledatabase.md

 ## <a name="next-steps"></a>Next steps
-[Create a logic app](../logic-apps/logic-apps-create-a-logic-app.md), and explore the available connectors in Logic Apps at our [APIs list](apis-list.md).
+[Create a logic app](../logic-apps/quickstart-create-first-logic-app-workflow.md), and explore the available connectors in Logic Apps at [APIs list](apis-list.md).